jcbelanger/OctoPrint-WebNotifications/README.md

 or manually using this URL:

     https://github.com/jcbelanger/OctoPrint-WebNotifications/archive/master.zip

+OctoPi users may should be sure to use the correct python installation if installing from the command line:

+    /home/pi/oprint/bin/python -m pip install https://github.com/jcbelanger/OctoPrint-WebNotifications/archive/master.zip

 ## Secure Origin

 Web browsers will only offer web notifications if your OctoPrint instance is served from a **secure origin**!
 Examples of secure origins are *localhost* and websites served through https with *valid* certificates.
 For OctoPi users, this means the default self-signed certificate will *not* work!
 The basic steps for serving your home OctoPi instance from a secure origin are: